Skip advert

 Advertisement - Article continues below

-Beyond choosing a bodystyle, configuring an Ineos Grenadier is otherwise relatively simple as there are only two trim levels to choose from: Trailmaster Edition and Fieldmaster Edition.
-The former focuses on off-roading prowess with an engine snorkel designed to help when fording rivers, a locking differential and 17-inch steel wheels.
-The Fieldmaster, on the other hand, is more designed as a lifestyle vehicle and makes the most sense for the majority of buyers, with its leather upholstery, opening ‘safari’ roof windows and 17-inch alloy wheels.
+The Station Wagon variant is the version most private buyers will go for, coming with five seats and a greater emphasis on comfort.
+Beyond choosing a bodystyle, configuring an Ineos Grenadier is otherwise relatively simple.
+You can stick with the base model or upgrade to one of two trims – both cost the same, but Trialmaster Edition cars focus on off-roading prowess with an engine snorkel designed to help it breath when fording rivers, a locking differential and 17-inch steel wheels, the Fieldmaster is more of a lifestyle vehicle and makes the most sense for the majority of buyers, with its leather upholstery, opening ‘safari’ roof windows and 17-inch alloy wheels.

 Weighing in at over two and a half tonnes, the Ineos requires a hefty powertrain to haul its substantial bulk – and thankfully, that’s exactly what it has.
 The base engine is a 282bhp 3.0-litre petrol engine, although most buyers will likely be better off upgrading to the 245bhp diesel as this outputs a substantial 550Nm of torque, making it better for towing.
 Neither will be particularly efficient, though, with the diesel only claimed to return up to 26.9mpg on the combined WLTP test cycle.